Win McNamee | Getty Images news Getty Images

 Biden proposed that the threshold be reduced to $ 3.5 million in bequests after death.
 Senator Bernie Sanders, I-Vt., proposed real estate taxes worth more than $ 3.5 million and amounting to 45%, climbing to 65% for those over a billion dollars.

 This is significant in the context of retirement savings.
-This may interest you : How to get a larger Social Security check.
+See the article : Roth IRA Contribution Limits 2021.
 Roth conversion reduces the size of the property by the amount of income tax paid on that conversion.

 Wealthy individuals can therefore use the Roth account to reduce the size of their taxable assets and potentially avoid federal property taxes, LaBrecque said.
 A similar concept applies in states that levy property taxes.